Stylized Adversarial Defense: Experimental Protocol

 \textit{\textbf{Comparison with FS \cite{feature_scatter}}} is presented in Tables \ref{tab:cifar10_comparision_with_fs} and \ref{tab:cifar100_comparision_with_fs}.
-In terms of worst-case robustness measure (CW attack with 100 iterations), our defense offers 11.2\%, 10.0\% and 8.8\% (Tables \ref{tab:cifar10_comparision_with_fs} and \ref{tab:cifar100_comparision_with_fs}) robustness gain on CIFAR10, CIFAR100 and SVHN datasets, respectively.
-We further observe that our defense simultaneously improves clean accuracy while achieving significant robustness gains.
+In terms of worst-case robustness measure (Auto-Attack which is an ensemble of attacks including PGD with different loss objectives with multiple random restarts, boundary based attack FAB \cite{croce2020minimally} and query based square attack \cite{ACFH2020square}), our defense offers 17.3, 24.5 and 20.6 (Tables \ref{tab:cifar10_comparision_with_fs} and \ref{tab:cifar100_comparision_with_fs}) robustness gain in top-1 accuracy on CIFAR10, CIFAR100 and SVHN datasets, respectively.
+We further observe that our approach simultaneously improves clean accuracy while achieving significant robustness gains.
 In contrast to SAT (Algorithm \ref{alg:rtf}), FS \cite{feature_scatter} is dependant on optimal transport distance to increase model loss towards the unknown class.
 It does not leverage target image information and neither it offers any mechanism to increase inter-class margins.
-FS \cite{feature_scatter} does perform better than Madry \cite{madry2018towards} and Trades \cite{Zhang2019theoretically} but its performance is sub-optimal when compared with our defense approach.

-\textit{\textbf{Comparison with PCL \cite{Mustafa_2019_ICCV}:}} The results in Table \ref{tab:comparison_with_pcl} indicate that our defense demonstrates significant robustness gains as compared to metric-learning based prototype conformity loss (PCL) \cite{Mustafa_2019_ICCV}, boosting adversarial accuracy by 36.8\%, 11.9\% and 19.1\% on CIFAR10, CIFAR100 and SVHN, respectively.
-We further observe that alongside significant gains for adverserial robustness, our approach also increases the clean accuracy on all the evaluated datasets.
-We note that PCL \cite{Mustafa_2019_ICCV} enhances separation between class centers and is dependent on PGD untargetted attack, while SAT increases distance between the features of original and target samples, which are responsible for adversarial perturbations.
+\textit{\textbf{Comparison with PCL \cite{Mustafa_2019_ICCV}:}} The results in Table \ref{tab:comparison_with_pcl} indicate that our defense demonstrates significant robustness gains as compared to metric-learning based prototype conformity loss (PCL) \cite{Mustafa_2019_ICCV}, boosting adversarial accuracy by 38.9, 17.9 and 35.1 on CIFAR10, CIFAR100 and SVHN, respectively.
+We further observe that alongside significant gains for adversarial robustness, our approach also increases the clean accuracy on all the evaluated datasets.
+We note that PCL \cite{Mustafa_2019_ICCV} enhances separation between class centers and is dependent on PGD untargetted attack, while SAT increases distance between the features of original and target samples, which are also responsible for adversarial perturbations.